BottleRocketStudios/iOS-Hyperspace/Documentation/Guides/Handling Empty Responses.md

 }
 ```

-To make matters worse, sometimes these servers always return a `200 OK` status code, and instead send that information in response body, like so below.
-This forces the consumer of the API to be checking errors when initially it would seem there should be none.
+To make matters worse, sometimes servers return a `200 OK` status code and send error information in the response body.
+This forces the consumer of the API to check errors when essentially it seems there should be none.

 ```json
 {